 Respite Childcare (Child’s Play)

 Parenting is an important but difficult job, and there are times when both parent and child can benefit from a healthy break.
-Respite provides an opportunity to meet a family’s needs in a positive way.
+Respite provides an opportunity to meet a family’s needs in a positive way, free of charge.

 • Monday & Wednesday from 4:00 pm – 7:00 pm